 The next section that should draw hungry carnivorous shoppers is the meat section.
 Here, there are big chillers where large slabs of meat were hung.
 The beef is not just from Japanese cows but from other countries as well.
 The display counters are full of all kinds of beef.
 Here are a few examples.

-Apart from the fresh food, there is a wide range of other Japanese products including a good selection of sake and Japanese whisky.
+Apart from the fresh food, there is a wide range of other Japanese products.

 Now we show you the other exciting aspect of Emporium Shokuhin – the connected Japanese restaurants.
-There are seven of them – catering to different tastes and budgets.
-Here is the list of restaurants and a map showing their locations relative to the supermarket.
-Follow us on a quick tour.
+There used to be seven of them – catering to different tastes and budgets.
+Here is the original list of restaurants and a map showing their locations relative to the supermarket.

 Umi & Vino is a seafood wine bar.
 As its name suggests, seafood and wine are the main attractions.
-This was one of the restaurants that we decided to try.
+This seems to be one of the more popular restaurants.
 Read our review here.
 We enjoyed the grilled items in the “a la plancha plates” section.

 Senmi Sushi – with so many types of live and fresh seafood available in-house, we have high expectations of the sushi served here.
 Here are a couple of pages from the Senmi Sushi menu.